IP Location.net

 A proxy changes the route for configured traffic.
 Instead of a website receiving a request directly from your network, it receives the request from the proxy server.

-A browser, app, crawler, or device sends traffic to the proxy server instead of connecting directly to the destination website.
+• Your app connects to a proxy: a browser, app, crawler, or device sends traffic to the proxy server instead of connecting directly to the destination website.

 Common proxy types